Last update 26 October 2023Diplomatic missions

 Syrian Arab Republic

-Embassy of the Republic of Bulgaria to the Republic of Lebanon
+Embassy of the Republic of Bulgaria in Beirut, Lebanon

 Address: BP 11 65 44 Beyrout, Hazmieh, Mar Takla, secteur 6, rue 44

 Embassy of the Republic of Bulgaria in Ankara, Turkey

 Address: Atatürk Cd. № 124, 06680 Kavıklıdere-Çankaya, Ankara, Republic of Turkey

 Telephone: +90 312 467 20 71; +90 312 427 51 42

 Fax: +90 467 25 74 (on duty); +90 468 69 56 (secretary)

 Working hours: Mon – Fri, 09:00 – 17:30